-- 1. Your company is the Originator who initiates an ACH entry in response to an authorization from a Receiver (consumer or organization) to either credit or debit their account.
-For example, your company could initiate credit entries via the ACH network to pay your employees or you could initiate debit entries to a consumer or business for the payment of good and services. - 2.
-The Receiver is a person or organization that authorized the Originator (your company) to initiate an ACH entry to their account.
+- 1. Originator: Your company is the Originator who initiates an ACH entry in response to an authorization from a Receiver (consumer or organization) to either credit or debit their account.
+For example, your company could initiate credit entries via the ACH network to pay your employees or you could initiate debit entries to a consumer or business for the payment of goods and services. - 2.
+Receiver: The Receiver is a person or organization that authorized the Originator (your company) to initiate an ACH entry to their account.
 For example, your employee is the Receiver if your company initiates a payroll credit.
-A business partner is the Receiver if your company is sending a credit or debit for good or services. - 3.
-The ACH Operator is the central clearing facility for ACH transactions.
+A business partner is the Receiver if your company is sending a credit or debit for goods or services. - 3.
+ACH Operator: The ACH Operator is the central clearing facility for ACH transactions.
 This can be the Federal Reserve Bank or private operator who accepts ACH entries from ODFIs and then forwards them to the Receiver's financial institution. - 4.
-The Originating Depository Financial Institution (ODFI) is the financial institution that your company has a contract with for ACH services and is responsible for sending ACH entries into the ACH Network on your behalf.
+Originating Depository Financial Institution (ODFI): The Originating Depository Financial Institution is the financial institution that your company has a contract with for ACH services and is responsible for sending ACH entries into the ACH Network on your behalf.
 The ODFI forwards ACH entries to the ACH Operator for processing - 5.
-The Receiving Depository Financial Institution (RDFI) is a financial institution that receives entries from its ACH Operator and posts them to the accounts of their customers (Receivers).
+Receiving Depository Financial Institution (RDFI): The Receiving Depository Financial Institution is a financial institution that receives entries from its ACH Operator and posts them to the accounts of their customers, known as Receivers.